Among the costliest list of home gym equipment were the rear-drive elliptical. But what are rear-drive elliptical trainers?

 - Easy to use

 - Heart rate monitoring and a 7-inch console display

 Stride length: 20 inches

-A model from Life Fitness, a brand whose products can be seen across gyms, is highly expensive but meets the commercial standards and quality.
+A Life Fitness model, a brand whose products can be seen across gyms, is costly but meets the commercial standards and quality.

 For the price paid, you get to enjoy the smoothest performance and the most advanced console.

 The Platinum Club Series has a fixed 20-inch stride length, a gold standard for home models, as this measurement almost fits the requirement of any individual.